Porsche 906: Construction

 Unlike previous racing Porsches, the 906's body was tested in a wind tunnel, resulting in a top speed of 280 km/h at Le Mans, quite fast for a 2-liter engine car.
 At the time it showed a close resemblance to future Porsche racing cars.
 As in the Mercedes-Benz 300SL, gull-wing doors were fitted, and the mid-ship mounted engine was covered with a large plexiglas cover.
-The Porsche 906 was fitted with an engine that actually came from the Porsche 911 just with a few modifications done to it.
-These changes included some exotic metals in the connecting rods and the crank case to help the car perform at a higher level.
+The Porsche 906 was fitted with an 901 engine that actually came from the Porsche 911R just with a few modifications done to it.
+These changes included some exotic metals (titanium) in the connecting rods and the crank case (magnesium) to help the car perform at a higher level.

 In order to save money, spare suspension components produced in advance for a possible new series of Porsche 904 had to be used for the 906, along with big 15-inch wheels.
 Yet, Formula One used lighter 13-inch wheels, and Porsche had already used Team Lotus suspension parts in earlier years.
 The wheels were bolted on with 5 nuts as in a road car, which cost time in pitstops compared to a single central nut.
 Porsche had reused a lot of different parts on the 906 like the suspension from the 904 and the engine from the 911, but they had also utilized the 5 speed manual gearbox that came from the Porsche 911.

 To take advantage of the lighter wheels and F1 tyres, the Porsche 910 was developed and entered in mid-season of 1966, starting with the hillclimb from Sierre to Crans-Montana in Switzerland.